victoriaolanipekun/code-challenge/README.md

 const preparedData = [17, 7, 44];
 ```

-The third problem is that the database will not return any values for weeks that were not worked.
-In the example below, you will see that by excluding week 4, the final array has deceptive values:
+...and 3.) the database will not return any values for weeks that were not worked.
+In the example below, you will see that by excluding week 4, the final array is deceptive:

 ```javascript
 // Week 4 is missing